 When your heat pump runs, it causes moisture to condense out of the air, which is known as condensate.
 Your system has a drain to prevent the fluid from building up around the unit and eventually overflowing around your unit.

 However, this drain will collect contaminants from within your system, which will eventually cause it to clog.
 Some systems have a float switch that will turn the system off if there is a condensate backup in the drip pan.

 The best way to prevent this is to flush the condensate drain about every three months.
 Simply pour warm water down the line and watch for clean water to come out wherever it drains.
 If you find that it’s backing up, call your HVAC repair company to fix it and avoid using any cleaners or bleach.

 Closed or Blocked Registers

 Even though it may seem like your system isn’t running, it may be, but you may not have air coming from your vents.
 Double-check several vents in your home to see if you have air coming from some but not from others.
 If so, check to see if the vent is closed.
 While there, ensure that it has at least a 2-inch clearance above and around it to allow air to circulate effectively.

-For nearly 50 years, Level 9 Heating & Cooling has been the go-to company to keep homes around St. Louis comfortable.
+For nearly 50 years, Level 9 Heating, Cooling, and Plumbing has been the go-to company to keep homes around St. Louis comfortable.
 Our team provides award-winning heating and air conditioning installation, repair, and maintenance alongside indoor air quality solutions.
 We offer financing for new system installations and a maintenance plan to keep your unit running great throughout its life.
 Call to schedule heat pump repair or another service with one of our expert technicians today.